Plugin documentation follows this short message from our sponsor ;-)

 Others

-Any files that are not of the above three types (and are not images) appear here.
-You will probably never see this section.
-If you do try to create a file that is not of the above three types, a warning will be issued.
+Any files that are not of the above supported types appear here.
+If you do try to create a file that is not supported, a warning will be issued.
 You must hit Save again to confirm you really wish to create the file.

 Manifest